gekkeharry13/ansible-beats-linux/README.md

 This is the AntSec Ansible role for 7.x beats.
 Currently this works on Debian based linux systems.
 Tested platforms are:

 * Debian 9
+* Ubuntu 18.04.3 LTS

 ** Using the role **
-Place the received configuration in a folder (in this example "beats-ssl").
-Do Not change the names of these files Configure the default settings in your playbook:
+Place the received certificates in a folder (in this example "beats-ssl").
+Do not change the names of these files Configure the default settings in your playbook:

 ```